 THE GENESIS OF KHORUS

 The job of balancing the often-competing interests of a company’s constituents is so challenging that the average lifespan of a newly minted CEO averages around five years.
 Joel believes the CEO position is unique and that few people are prepared for it, no matter how well they’ve performed in other executive roles.
 Most are not groomed for the position and dedicate little time to studying for the job.
-Even if they try, the CEO training available in this country is woefully inadequate for preparing executives to transition into the role of leading a modern-day organization.
+Even if they try, the CEO training available is woefully inadequate for preparing executives to transition into the role of leading a modern-day organization.